ninja-ide/ninja-ide-documentation/docs/plugin.rst

 You have to move your plugin code and the plugin descriptor file to ~/.ninja\_ide/addins/plugins/.
 Re run NINJA-IDE and see what happens.

--  ** `pluginProject </p/ninja-ide/wiki/APIDetails#3>`_ (Recommended
+-  ** `pluginProject </p/ninja-ide/wiki/APIDetails#3>`_ (Recommended way)**
-   way)**

 You have to install the oficial
-`pluginProject </p/ninja-ide/wiki/APIDetails#3>`_ plugin, create a new project, select the **NINJA-Plugin-Project** type and follow the wizard.
+`pluginProject </p/ninja-ide/wiki/APIDetails#3>`_ plugin, create a new project, select the **NINJA-Plugin-Project** -type and follow the wizard.
 When you've finished the wizard, the new project will be opened and some code will be included into some files.
 Go to the root of the project and right-click in it.
 Go to **"Plugin Tools"** and then select **"Test this plugin on NINJA-IDE"**.
 This will launch a new instance of NINJA-IDE with your plugin.

 -  ** NINJA-IDE embedded console (Recommended way)**

 You can test the NINJA-IDE plugins API using the embedded console in NINJA-IDE.
 To do this you have to open the console (F4) and write your plugin code.
 You will see the results in real time on NINJA-IDE.
-For example, see the session below when the user is playing with the API.
+For example, see the session below when the user is playing with the API:

 .. figure:: http://plugins.ninja-ide.googlecode.com/hg/ninja_img/playing_with_the_API.png
    :align: center